Trametes pubescens

-Trametes pubescens is a small, thin polypore, or bracket fungus.
+Trametes pubescens is a small, thin species of polypore, or bracket fungus.
 It has a cream-colored, finely velvety cap surface.
 Unlike most other turkey tail-like species of Trametes, the cap surface lacks strongly contrasting zones of color.

 Trametes pubescens is an annual, saprobic fungus, a decomposer of the deadwood of hardwoods, growing in clusters on logs, stumps and downed branches.
 (It is rarely reported on conifer wood.)

 It is a purported plant pathogen, infecting peach and nectarine trees.
 It is inedible.